 About the USS Galveston

 The USS Galveston had an unusual history in being kept in a sort of limbo for ten years between initial construction and commissioning.
-She was transformed with upgrades and fixes into a guided missile light cruiser in 1956, and this finally set her off on her service journey in the U.S. Navy, which lasted just 12 years.
-Her first few years were spent testing the Talos missile, a 3,000 pound guided missile.
-The Galveston became the first vessel to launch this type of missile at sea.
+She was transformed with upgrades and fixes into a guided missile light cruiser in 1956, and this finally set her off on her service journey in the U.S. Navy, which lasted just twelve years.

 Asbestos Use on the USS Galveston

 When construction began on the USS Galveston in the 1940s, ships in the Navy contained significant amounts of asbestos.
 Hundreds of different components and materials that went into Navy vessels had this mineral.

 It was chosen for several reasons: asbestos was inexpensive and abundant from mines at the time, it excelled at insulating against heat, it could also protect well against fire, and finally, it was lightweight.

 The cruisers like the Galveston needed insulation and fireproofing, but they also needed to be as light as possible to maximize speed and range while minimizing fuel needs.